AndDevDE/photosort/README.md

 First run the file, then select a folder.

 Use <b>Left-</b> and <b>Right-Arrow</b> keys to navigate through the pictures.
 Use <b>x</b> to move the picture to the "trash" folder, use <b>y</b> to move picture to the keep folder.
 Use <b>+</b> and <b>-</b> to make photo viewer larger/smaller.

+<b>WARNING:</b><br>
+The script requieres you to create the folders "keep" and "trash" inside the directory where your photos are yourself!